sekureco42/ansible-prom/README.md

    * Adapt `ping_targets` to include all systems which should monitored by ping (icmp)
    * Adapt `http_urls` to include all systems which should monitored by http(s)
    * Adapt `node_exporter` to include all node exporters which should be scraped by Prometheus.
-     Add here your target host and do not forget to include service port 9100.
-Note that due the architecture of this installation this host must be resolvable by DNS (host entry on target sytem with interface IP works too - but not with any kind of localhost!!!)
+     Add here your target host and do not forget to include service port `9100`.
+Note that due the architecture of this installation this host must be resolvable by DNS (host entry on target sytem with interface IP works too - but not with any kind of `localhost`!!!)
    * `snmp_*`: only Fortigate and Synology are supported with SNMPv3, the generic SNMP is using SNMPv1.
 If you want to change this you have to adapt the snmp generator, details see file `roles\snmp-generator\files\generator.j2` and `roles\snmp-generator\files\generator.yml.sample`
 4. Check if you are able to reach your target host with ansible by issueing following command:
 ```bash